rashansmith/algorand-purestake-twilio-sms/README.md

 # Summary

-This sample java project uses the Twilio SMS api to allow users to interact with the Algorand Purestake API:
+This sample java project uses the Twilio SMS api to allow users to interact with the Algorand Purestake API.
-Through text are able to:
+Through text you are able to:
 - get the supply on MainNet/TestNet/BetaNet
 - get the last round on MainNet/TestNet/BetaNet